platformsh/legacy-cli/README.md

-  login                                   Log in to Platform.sh logout                                  Log out of Platform.sh web                                     Open the Platform.sh Web UI domain domain:add                              Add a new domain to the project domain:delete                           Delete a domain from the project
+  login                                   Log in to Platform.sh logout                                  Log out of Platform.sh web                                     Open the Platform.sh Web UI activity activity:list (activities)              Get the most recent activities for an environment activity:log                            Display the log for an environment activity domain domain:add                              Add a new domain to the project domain:delete                           Delete a domain from the project